Individual Therapy

 Sensorimotor Psychotherapy

-Rather than applying a one-size-fits-all method, treatment is tailored to each individual—supporting both insight and meaningful, lasting change.
+Therapy is tailored to each individual, supporting both deeper understanding and meaningful, lasting change.